 - Complete all MTELs required for the license being sought.
 More information regarding MTELs and MTEL workshops.

-- Complete and document an Early Field Experience
+- Complete and document your pre-practicum experience

 - Hold a G.P.A of 3.0 or higher

 MTEL Score Deadlines